OUR ARTISTS

 SOMA CREATIVE CIRCLE

 The SoMA Creative Circle is a varsity organization under the School of Multimedia Arts, Asia Pacific College, established in 2018 by Program Director Robert Nelson V. Besana.
 Its goal is to support student-artists by providing financial assistance and materials for national visual arts competitions.
 In 2024, the third batch, with 11 members, is guided by visual artist Rai Cruz as adviser and coach.
+The 2024 batch has already participated in the Zonta Ayala Sining Filipina competition and is preparing for events like the Metrobank Art & Design Excellence and Vision Petron National Student Art Competition.
+They actively engage in external events and exhibitions, representing Asia Pacific College and strengthening its reputation in the visual arts community.

 LUCIAN ARCOS